 Baba and Boo, a UK-based brand of the least expensive CSPs that I’ve found on the market.
 Their products are made from bamboo fleece, microfibre and a polyurethane laminate and are widely available from a lot of reusable etailers.
 They support an orphanage in Tazania.
 They don’t state where their products are manufactured.

 Cheeky Wipes, another UK-based company offering reusable sanitary pads made from polyester fleece, two layers of microfibre, and an inner layer bamboo charcoal microfleece or bamboo terry.
 They don’t state where their products are made.
-You can buy their products from Irish etailer Fluffy Bums and Bumble Lane
+You can buy their products from Irish etailer Fluffy Bums, Bumble Lane and Snugglebugs

 Bloom and Nora, a UK brand making reusable period pads made from either OEKO-TEX certified polymide or bamboo fleece, with a polyester microfibre and recycled plastic PUL core.
 They don’t state where they’re manufactured.
 You can buy these in Holland and Barrett stores and from and from Irish e-tailer My Cotton Drawer in Dublin.